humaans/figbird/docs/content/_index.md

 - `unmount` - remove cached query data on unmount (if no component is referencing that particular cached data anymore)
 - `delayed` - remove unused cached data after some time

-#### Logging

-Figbird's cache is implemented using the [`tiny-atom`](https://github.com/KidkArolis/tiny-atom) store which comes with a powerful logger.
-Observe and inspect all the changes to your cache with ease.

 ## Install

 ```sh